ajoherron/ajoherron.github.io/_portfolio/portfolio-1.md

 ---
 title: "Masking Methane Pixels using Satellite Data"
-excerpt: "In Fall 2022 I worked with Orbio Earth - an exciting startup that's building methane emissions insights for energy assets across the Earth.
-For my capstone project, I built computer vision and statistical models that determined which pixels in an image contained methane.
-Ultimately, the output of these models was binary masks, which you can see in the below image.
+excerpt: "During Fall 2022, I collaborated with Orbio Earth, an innovative startup dedicated to providing methane emissions insights for energy assets worldwide.
+For my capstone project, I developed computer vision (U-Net) and statistical models, utilizing thresholds determined by aggregate statistics, to identify methane presence in images.
+Throughout this project, I learned the importance of normalizing datasets with imbalanced distributions, given that the majority of pixels did not contain methane.
+Additionally, I realized the potency of statistical approaches, as the custom statistical model performed better than the U-Net model.

 <img src='/images/capstone_project.JPG' alt='Capstone Project' width='500' height='500' style='display: block; margin: 0 auto;'>
 "